suarez96/PCA-Deep-Dive/README.md

 For full notebook interactivity and better formatted markdown: https://nbviewer.org/github/suarez96/PCA-Deep-Dive/blob/main/derivation_notebook.ipynb

 The goal of principal component anaylsis (PCA) is to take a set of data in $D$-dimensional space, and compress it into as few dimensions as possible while still retaining the maximum amount of information.
 The reduced dimensions attempt to maximize retained information, measured as explained variance, through linear combinations of the original features.
 Successful applications of PCA allow us to greatly reduce the problem space, in particular for data with many superfluous dimensions where most of the variation can be explained through a few orthogonal linear combinations of features.
-This process is analogous to lossy compression, where if we use all the available dimensions, decompressing will fully recover the original data.
-Likewise, as we limit the size of the reduced dimensions, we attempt to capture almost the entire information with fewer data points, but are unable to fully recover the original data after decompression.

-It is important to highlight that we are not simply selecting some features with weight 1 and others with weight 0, but we are creating a matrix that will project our original data $x$ onto a $k$-dimensional subspace where hopefully our data's important characteristics remain unchanged.
-We call this matrix $U_a$ and it is defined as the $k$-leftmost columns of the matrix $U$, where $k$ is our number of selected principal components. $k$ will also be the resulting dimension of our data after 'compression'.
-More detail follows:
+Through PCA we are creating a matrix that will project our original data $x$ onto a $k$-dimensional subspace where (ideally) our data's important characteristics still remain.
+Our projection matrix $U_a$ will be defined by the $k$-leftmost columns of the matrix $U$ (more detail below). $k$ is our number of selected principal components.
+This process is analogous to lossy compression, where the projection onto a lower-dimensional subspace will provide significant computational benefit or allow for simpler modeling, but we will be unable to fully recover the original data after decompression.
+The limiting case is that when we use all the available dimensions, decompressing will fully recover the original data, but no dimensioniality reduction will have been accomplished.

 ## Computation of PCA and Inverse PCA

+For now, it is only important to know that each column in $U$ is an eigenvector of the feature correlation matrix of $\mathbf{x}$.
+We justify this statement in the following section.

 For the block matrix
 $$U = \begin{bmatrix}